Jauhar-Hakim/My-Project/2. Multivariate Analysis/README.md

 # Multivariate Analysis
 The project being worked on is learning-oriented, so all multivariate analysis methods used are in accordance with the data used.
+We use R progamming to do multivariate analysis.

 ## Table of Contents